sbrl/thebigwarehouse/BigBoxOfHTML.md

  - [Electron](http://electron.atom.io/) - An alternative to the above.
 Looks to be smaller, but I don't really know how it works.

 ## Tutorials and References
+ - [HTML Cheatsheet](https://digital.com/tools/html-cheatsheet/) - An interactive HTML5 cheat sheet.
+Gives a quick explanation along with a code example for each element.
  - [HTML5 Semantic Element Flowchart](http://html5doctor.com/downloads/h5d-sectioning-flowchart.png) - Don't know which semantic HTML5 element to use?
 Use this flowchart to find out!

  - [Feditor.IO](http://feditor.io/) - Another online HTML / CSS / JS playground.
 Doesn't have a save function from what I can see, but apart from that it looks quite good.